Skip to main content

 If you think the information contained or captured on the FAFSA at the time of submitting does not accurately reflect your current income, submit the Special Circumstance Appeal Form located on the Financial Aid Forms page.

-Note that the school's decision is final and cannot be appealed to the U.S. Department of Education.
+Note: In these cases, the school's decision is final and cannot be appealed to the U.S. Department of Education.

 • Parents refuse to contribute to the student’s education.